mrcavalcanti/mosaicoo/contribute/create-pull-request.md

 # Create a pull request

-We're excited that you're considering making a contribution to the Grafana project!
+We're excited that you're considering making a contribution to the Mosaicoo project!
 This document guides you through the process of creating a [pull request](https://help.github.com/en/articles/about-pull-requests/).

 ## Before you begin